AshwathDAzur/ProjectManagementSystem/README.md

 `npm i @types/express --save-dev` - Install the types for express as the dev only dependency

 `npm i ts-node nodemon --save-dev` - Intall nodemon for hot reload

+--> Database layer - ORM
+`npm i prisma @prisma/client` - Install prisma and prisma client `npx prisma init` Initialise the prisma, this will create a folder in the current directory named prisma

+define the models in the schema.prisma file and run the script to create a migration file `npx prisma migrate dev --name CreateusersTable` - After this it'll create a folder under prisma named migration and a migration.sql file will be there and the table will be created in the mysql server

+-->